-Best Practices for Digital Responders Searching for People of Peace
+Best Practices for Digital Filterers Searching for People of Peace

-In most Media to Disciple Making Movement (M2DMM) efforts, the Digital Responder is the first person to begin the process of filtering for Persons of Peace (POPs) among media contacts.
-The following tips were gathered by a group of M2DMM practitioners in North Africa and the Middle East to train Digital Responders.
+In most Media to Disciple Making Movement (M2DMM) efforts, the Digital Filterer is the first person to begin the process of filtering for Persons of Peace (POPs) among media contacts.
+The following tips were gathered by a group of M2DMM practitioners in North Africa and the Middle East to train Digital Filterers.

 General Descriptions of a Person of Peace

 - A POP is hospitable, welcoming, willing to feed and lodge the carrier of the Gospel message (Luke 10:7, Matthew 10:11).
 In the digital realm, this might look like a POP offering to serve the page in some way or being open to relationship.

 - A POP opens their oikos (Greek word for household) to the Gospel message (Luke 10:5).
 They have the ability to introduce others to their sphere of influence (Acts 10:33, John 4:29, Mark 5:20).
 In the digital realm, this might look like the POP sharing what they learn with others online.

 - A POP listens to the Digital Filterer and receives the peace he/she extends (Luke 10:6).
 They know the Digital Filterer is a follower of Jesus but they do not reject him/her, thus showing their willingness to listen to Jesus (Luke 10:16, Matthew 10:14).
 A POP is willing to look into the Scriptures with a curious spirit (Acts 8:30-31).
 In the digital realm, this might look the POP expressing interest in the life the Digital Filterer leads as a follower of Jesus.